-Tide pools can be some of the most interesting natural areas to find, and the good news is that many of them are easily accessibly by foot.
+Tide pools can be some of the most exciting natural areas to find, and the good news is that many of them are very easily accessibly by foot.

-Tide pools are those shallow pools of seawater that are found along the coast in rocky areas where the tide comes in and out.
+Tide pools are those shallow pools of seawater that you have probably seen many times when in a coastal area.
+They are typically found along the coast in rocky areas where the tide frequently comes in and out.
 They are located in what we call “intertidal zones”, which are the areas between the high and low tide marks.
+Because the sea fills them up and then leaves them behind when the water recedes, you get a chance to get a glimpse into the ocean, all from a very safe, secure area.

-The reason tide pools are so interesting is because as the tide goes out, it leaves behind a little sample of sea life that is easy to view without any special equipment.
-A good tide pool can be home to a variety of marine life, including algae, barnacles, mussels, crabs, snails, and small fish.
+There are few other ways where it is so easy to view marine life without any special equipment.
+A good tide pool can be home to a variety of marine animals and creatures, including algae, barnacles, mussels, crabs, snails, starfish, and small fish.
 These animals have adapted to survive in the changing conditions of the tide pools, including fluctuating water levels and exposure to the air during low tide.

 Besides being super interesting for beach combers, tide pools are an important part of the coastal ecosystem due to the habitat they provide.
+As you can imagine, for as long as there have been mammals and birds roaming the coastline, they have probably known tide pools to be a great place to look for a meal.
 They are also a popular destination for people who enjoy exploring the coast and observing the unique plants and animals that live in them.

 How to Spot a Potential Tide Pool